AdaCore/spark2014/docs/ug/appendix.rst

                    paths when needed

  * Prover options
+   The option --prover allows a comma-separated list of prover names.
+The following prover names are shipped with |GNATprove|:
    (Provers marked with [steps] support the --steps option.)
    . altergo     - [steps] Use Alt-Ergo (default)
    . cvc4        - [steps] Use CVC4
    Any other prover in your why3.conf file can also be specified here.
+   The default value of option --prover is "alt-ergo", so only Alt-Ergo will be used.
+If more than one prover is specified, the provers are tried in order until one of them succeeds, or all fail.
+   Interactive provers cannot be combined with other provers, so must appear on their own.

 .. _Alternative_Provers: